cloudfoundry-attic/hm9000/README.md

 The `store` is an generalized client for connecting to a Zookeeper/ETCD-like high availability store.
 Components that must read or write to the high availability store use this library.
 Writes are performed concurrently for optimal performance.

-## Test Support Packages (under test_helpers)
+## Test Support Packages (under testhelpers)

-`test_helpers` contains a (large) number of test support packages.
+`testhelpers` contains a (large) number of test support packages.
 These range from simple fakes to comprehensive libraries used for faking out other CloudFoundry components (e.g. heartbeating DEAs) in integration tests.

 ### Fakes